InternetFreedomFoundation/archive/content/post/the-increasing-use-of-facial-recognition-technology-in-india.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Project Panoptic"] date = 2021-02-09T10:35:28Z
+categories = ['Project Panoptic'] date = 2021-02-09T10:35:28Z
-description = ""
+description = ''
 draft = false
-slug = "the-increasing-use-of-facial-recognition-technology-in-india"
+slug = 'the-increasing-use-of-facial-recognition-technology-in-india'
-summary = "In a letter to the Parliamentary Standing Committee, we relay our concerns to them and ask them to call relevant stakeholders such as ministry officials and privacy experts to depose before them. " tags = ["Project Panoptic"] title = "The Increasing Use of Facial Recognition Technology in India"
+summary = 'In a letter to the Parliamentary Standing Committee, we relay our concerns to them and ask them to call relevant stakeholders such as ministry officials and privacy experts to depose before them. ' tags = ['Project Panoptic'] title = 'The Increasing Use of Facial Recognition Technology in India'

 +++